Hugius/FabiEngine3D/doc/GENERAL.md

 - **Raycasting**: the process of casting a ray from a position towards a direction
 - **AABB**: Axis Aligned Bounding Box
 - **Collision Detection**: the process of detecting collision between 2 AABBs
-- **Collision Resolving**: the process of resolving collision between 2 AABBs
+- **Collision Response**: the process of responding to collision between 2 AABBs
 - **Reference Angle**: a rotational angle converted between 0&deg; and 90&deg;
 - **Transformation**: the combination of position/rotation/size